 Should you prefer to have your plans fixed in advance, you can contact the dive centers via email or telephone (if you speak Spanish.

 If you meet someone who speaks good English, you are lucky!).

-You may also book your dive trips when you arrive at your hotel, at least one day before you wish to go diving.
-Some hotels have desks with representatives from tour operators, or they will be able to make the call and booking for you.
+You may also book your dive trips when you arrive at your hotel at least one day before you wish to go diving.
+Some hotels have desks with representatives from tour operators, or they will be able to make the call and book for you.

 Also, at your Casa Particular, a private home rental, your host will be able to assist you with a booking.

-You will always get a confirmation on the night before of whether or not the planned dive trip is on for the next day.
+You will always get confirmation from the dive center the night before of whether or not the planned dive trip is on for the next day.

-The diving conditions are rather stable all year round, but there may be some issues in the wet season due to tropical thunderstorms that affect visibility.
+The diving conditions are relatively stable all year round, but there may be some issues in the wet season due to tropical thunderstorms that affect visibility and currents.